powersj/powersj.io/content/post/ubuntu-bionic-subiquity-updated.md

 ## Bonding

 At the bottom of the network connections screen the new "Create bond" option will prompt a user to select the slave devices, bond mode, and appropriate bond options.
 All the various types of bond modes are provided as options to the user.
-If a bond mode also has additional parameters then those can be customizable further down.
+If a bond mode also has additional parameters then those can be customized further down.

 ![create bond](/img/ubuntu/subiquity/create_bond.png#center)